pongasoft/emscripten-glfw/docs/Usage.md

 implementations.

-Internally, the library uses the keyboard events provided by JavaScript and calls `e.preventDefault()` on all keyboard events except for the 3 keyboard shortcuts associated with cut, copy and paste (based on the runtime platform:
+Internally, the library uses the keyboard events provided by JavaScript and calls `e.preventDefault()` on all keyboard events except for the 3 keyboard shortcuts associated with cut, copy, and paste (based on the runtime platform:
 &#x2318; + C, &#x2318; + X + &#x2318; + V, for macOS and ^ + C, ^ + X, ^ + V for the other platforms).

 In particular, this allows an application written using this library to automatically ignore ^ + F (resp. &#x2318; + F)